temporalio/documentation/README.md

 The Temporal Platform includes many different components and core dependencies.
 Many components are independently versioned, meaning that they document their stability and support for their own dependencies.
 The [Temporal Go SDK reference](https://pkg.go.dev/go.temporal.io/sdk?tab=versions) provides a good example of document versioning.

 The goal of this information set, in regards to versioning, is to remain “current”.
 That is, this information should serve the needs of the Platform’s user base as best it can based on what is/has recently happened across all the components of the Temporal Platform.
-Make explicit callouts to support, stability, and dependency information whenever possible.

-We use the `ssdi` metadata tag in `docs-src` nodes to explicitly call out this information.
+Whenever possible, we make explicit callouts to support, stability, and dependency information by using the `ssdi` metadata tag in `docs-src` nodes.

 #### How to explicitly identify support, stability, and dependency info